Five MBA Students Designated 2016 Siebel Scholars

-The five join an elite group of the brightest students at the world's leading graduate schools of business, computer science, and bioengineering.
+The five join an elite group of the brightest students at the world’s leading graduate schools of business, computer science, bioengineering, and energy science.

-A global health strategist, a former Airbus engineer, and three private equity professionals have been named 2015 Siebel Scholars at the Stanford Graduate School of Business.
+A strategy specialist, a private equity associate, and three management consultants have been named 2016 Siebel Scholars at Stanford Graduate School of Business.

 These five accomplished second-year MBA students join an elite group chosen by a faculty committee based on academic achievement and demonstrated leadership within the business school community during their first year.
 The honor, which includes a tuition grant, recognizes the brightest students at the world’s leading graduate schools of business, computer science, and bioengineering, who are at the forefront of the collaborative search for solutions to the world’s most critical issues.
-On average, Siebel Scholars tend to rank in the top 5% of their class, many within the top 1%.
+On average, Siebel Scholars tend to rank in the top 5% of their class.

 About Siebel Scholars

-The Siebel Scholars program was founded in 2000 by the Siebel Foundation to recognize the most talented students at the world’s leading graduate schools of business, computer science, and bioengineering.
-Today, an active community of over 950 leaders serves as advisors to the Siebel Foundation and works collaboratively to find solutions to society’s most pressing problems.
-More information about the Siebel Scholars program can be found online.
+The Siebel Scholars program was founded in 2000 by the Siebel Foundation to recognize the most talented students at the world’s leading graduate schools of business, computer science, bioengineering, and energy science.
+Today, an active community of over 1,000 leaders serves as advisors to the Siebel Foundation and works collaboratively to find solutions to society’s most pressing problems.

 About the Siebel Foundation